 Our 18-day-long Mera Peak climbing journey begins with a scenic half hour flight to Lukla in Solukhumbu district from Kathmandu.
 Team Himalaya’s Mera Peak Climbing itinerary has been very thoughtfully developed by a group of professionals to assure you a steady and gradual ascend with a full day allocated at Khare for acclimatization to the thinning air and thickening snow.
 The traditional route to Mera Peak is directly through the high Zatra La Pass, but, we, at Team Himalaya will follow an alternative route that leads southward from Lukla and widens to the beautiful Hinku Valley.

-Despite its notorious elevation, the peak is relatively easier to ascend in comparison to neighboring peaks like Island Peak and Lobuche.
+Despite its notorious elevation, the peak is relatively easier to ascend in comparison to neighboring peaks like Island Peak climbing and Lobuche peak climbing.
 For experienced climbers, it is a technically straightforward peak to ascend, with the main challenge being proper acclimatization to the high altitude.
-This reason makes Mera peak a popular trekking peak choice, with a great number of climbers – even those with little to no mountaineering experience – flocking to the region to climb the peak.
-However, all individuals are strongly advised to take part in preparative fitness and altitude acclimatization training before taking on the journey.
-At Team Himalaya, we are fully committed to make your ascend to Mera Peak a safe, adventurous, and truly unforgettable one.
+This reason makes Mera peak climbing a popular trekking peak choice, with a great number of climbers – even those with little to no mountaineering experience – flocking to the region to climb the peak.
+However, all individuals are strongly advised to take part in preparation fitness and altitude acclimatization training before taking on the journey.
+At Team Himalaya, we are fully committed to make your ascend to Mera Peak climbing a safe, adventurous, and truly unforgettable one.